hkleen/KiBot/docs/source/configuration/sup_globals.rst

             -  *regexp* :index:`: <pair: global options - filters; regexp>` Alias for regex.

       -  ``git_diff_strategy`` :index:`: <pair: global options; git_diff_strategy>` [:ref:`string <string>`] (default: ``'worktree'``) (choices: "worktree", "stash") When computing a PCB/SCH diff it configures how do we preserve the current working state.
-The *worktree* mechanism creates a separated worktree, that then is just removed.
+The *worktree* mechanism creates a separated worktree, that then is just removed. |br|
          The *stash* mechanism uses *git stash push/pop* to save the current changes.
 Using *worktree* is the preferred mechanism.
       -  ``hide_excluded`` :index:`: <pair: global options; hide_excluded>` [:ref:`boolean <boolean>`] (default: ``false``) Default value for the `hide_excluded` option of various PCB outputs.